John Judis: Career

-In 2004, he published "The Folly of Empire: What George W. Bush could learn from Theodore Roosevelt and Woodrow Wilson," an attempt to put the American invasion of Iraq in historical context.
-In 2014 he authored the book Genesis: Truman, American Jews, and the Origins of the Arab/Israeli Conflict in which he discussed the connection between the Israel lobby in the United States and the origin of the modern state of Israel.
+In 2004, Judis published The Folly of Empire: What George W. Bush could learn from Theodore Roosevelt and Woodrow Wilson, an attempt to put the American invasion of Iraq in historical context.
+In 2014, he authored the book Genesis: Truman, American Jews, and the Origins of the Arab/Israeli Conflict in which he discussed the connection between the Israel lobby in the United States and the origin of the modern state of Israel.
 In 2016, he published The Populist Explosion: How the Great Recession Transformed American and European Politics.
 This book, which was widely reviewed, analyzed, among other things, the remarkable success of Bernie Sanders and Donald Trump.
-In 2018, he published The Nationalist Revival: Trade, Immigration, and the Revolt against Globalization, which attempted to explain the rise of nationalist parties and candidates, including Donald Trump.
+In 2018, he published The Nationalist Revival: Trade, Immigration, and the Revolt against Globalization, which attempted to explain the rise of nationalist parties and candidates, including Trump.
 In September 2020, Judis published The Socialist Awakening.
-In 2021, The Politics of Our Time was published.
+The next year, he published "The Politics of Our Time: Populism, Nationalism, Socialism," in 2023, he published with Ruy Teixeira, "Where have all the Democrats Gone?"